viraatdas/paper-of-the-week/README.md

-# paper-of-the-week
+# Paper of the Week
-read and discuss a paper with a group every week
+We read and discuss a paper with a group every week